 A speed awareness course aims to try and educate drivers about their speeding, in an attempt to stop them from doing it again.
 They’re not used by every police force each time a driving offence is committed.
-However, they are a technique that they can employ instead of just giving a blanket 3 points and 100 pound fine.
+However, they are a technique that they can employ instead of just giving a blanket 3 points and £100 fine.

 Although the regional police will decide if they use a speed awareness course or not, they do not run them themselves.
-It has been delivered by the National Driver Offender Retraining Scheme since 1991.
+The courses been delivered by the National Driver Offender Retraining Scheme since 1991.
 However, there are regionally specific, independent providers that will offer the course working alongside the local police.
 All of these providers will be regulated by the National Association of Driver Intervention Providers, and the fees will vary depending on where you do your course.
 The price is variable, but it is generally in between £80 and £100.

 If you are caught speeding, there are only certain instances where you are eligible for this course, which are as follows:

 The principal purpose of the speed awareness course is to educate you on the dangers of speeding, but also to show you the benefits of driving economically.
 For example, they show you how if driving at 35 mph you will still be at 18mph in the time you would have stopped if you had initially been driving at 30mph.
 This could be the difference between a potentially fatal injury to a pedestrian or not.
 At the course, they will go into details about how driving at a slower speed is more economical and can save you money.
 They will also tell you how speeding will often not get you anywhere faster than driving at the speed limit would have because of congestion.

 The actual fine you get when caught speeding is often less than if you went to the course, and less time-consuming of course.
 However, the fixed penalty will come with three points on your driver’s license.
 These points will stay with you for a minimum of 4 years and can affect your car insurance premiums.
 Furthermore, if you add up to 12 points over three years your driver’s license will be revoked.